idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Human Translation (HT) - see Filter > Origin menu.
 - AI Translation (MT+TM) - see Filter > Origin menu.

+The new update (**2018111901**) of CafeTran 2019 Forerunner is available for download with the following:

+- quick access to recently used Project Templates via the Dashboard menu.
+Their usage is remembered starting from this update.
+- improved dark theme for Nimbus look and feel.

+The new update (**2018112201**) of CafeTran 2019 Forerunner has been available for download.
+The new features:

+- handling of some Unicode symbols (e.g Trademark**™**, Copyright©, Registered trademark®) during fuzzy matching.
+- handling of CDATA sections in some external xliff files.

+The new update (**2018112701**) of CafeTran 2019 Forerunner is available with the following changes:

+- a new filter for ITT subtitles file.
+SRT subtitles file filter should be ready for the next update.
+- options for displaying various segment labels in the grid - see the menu View > Segment labels.

+Google Translate website has changed so CafeTran's interfacing to it needed updating as well.
+The update **2018112901** is available for download.

 ## 2018 Akua Update 12 (20180901)